andrioid/md-social/README.md

 Parses Markdown articles and posts them automatically on social-media.
 It also stores reference to the post so we don't create duplicates.

+The idea is to run this via build-pipelines like so:

+1. Site is built and deployed
+2. This program runs and posts what needs posting
+3. If there were changes in Git, it should commit them and rebuild the site
+4. Now possible to use `social.bluesky` (or whatever) to setup likes/comments

 ## Requirements

 ### Frontmatter